Correlation Between American High and Franklin High

 No risk reduction

 The 3 months correlation between American and Franklin is 0.99.
-Overlapping area represents the amount of risk that can be diversified away by holding AMERICAN HIGH-INCOME MUNICIPAL and FRANKLIN HIGH YIELD in the same portfolio, assuming nothing else is changed.
-The correlation between historical prices or returns on Franklin High Yield and American High-income is a relative statistical measure of the degree to which these equity instruments tend to move together.
+Overlapping area represents the amount of risk that can be diversified away by holding American High Income Municipal and Franklin High Yield in the same portfolio, assuming nothing else is changed.
+The correlation between historical prices or returns on Franklin High Yield and American High is a relative statistical measure of the degree to which these equity instruments tend to move together.
 The correlation coefficient measures the extent to which returns on American High Income Municipal are associated (or correlated) with Franklin High.
 Values of the correlation coefficient range from -1 to +1, where.
-The correlation of zero (0) is possible when the price movement of Franklin High Yield has no effect on the direction of American High-income i.e., American High-income and Franklin High go up and down completely randomly.
+The correlation of zero (0) is possible when the price movement of Franklin High Yield has no effect on the direction of American High i.e., American High and Franklin High go up and down completely randomly.

-Pair Corralation between American High-income and Franklin High
+Pair Corralation between American High and Franklin High

-Assuming the 90 days horizon American High-income is expected to generate 1.11 times less return on investment than Franklin High.
-In addition to that, American High-income is 1.0 times more volatile than Franklin High Yield.
-It trades about 0.25 of its total potential returns per unit of risk.
-Franklin High Yield is currently generating about 0.27 per unit of volatility.
-If you would invest 897.00 in Franklin High Yield on December 29, 2023 and sell it today you would earn a total of 8.00 from holding Franklin High Yield or generate 0.89% return on investment over 90 days.
+Assuming the 90 days horizon American High Income Municipal is expected to generate about the same return on investment as Franklin High Yield.
+But, American High Income Municipal is 1.03 times less risky than Franklin High.
+It trades about -0.04 of its potential returns per unit of risk.
+Franklin High Yield is currently generating about -0.04 per unit of risk.
+If you would invest 893.00 in Franklin High Yield on January 20, 2024 and sell it today you would lose (3.00) from holding Franklin High Yield or give up 0.34% of portfolio value over 90 days.

 Time Period3 Months [change]